A Dancing, Shifting Architecture Installation Opens in Queens

 Jing Liu and her husband Florian Idenburg started SO-IL (short for Solid Objectives Idenburg Liu) in 2008.
 That might have been the worst time the last 50 years to start an avant-garde architecture studio.
 But never knowing cushier times has been an odd blessing.
 The couple works out of a small, sunny studio in Dumbo, Brooklyn, with three full-time staff and a few interns.

 With a fixed budget of $85,000, the P.S.1 project creates maximum drama at minimum cost.
-The installation is comprised of a giant net, supported by a 12×12 grid of 25-foot metal poles that are connected again with bungee cords.
+The installation is composed of a giant net, supported by a 16×16 grid of 30-foot metal poles that are connected again with bungee cords.
 The net holds dozens more oversized yoga balls, and the poles themselves bob and sway, causing the balls roll around and the net to ripple and change shape.
 Below, for lounging, there’s hammocks and pulls that tug on the poles, and a system of misters to keep people cool and rain-collecting plants that gather up run-off water.

 Up Next